MLS Direct Kick: Blackout restrictions

 If a local MLS team is playing and the game is being seen locally, the associated feed on MLS Direct Kick is blacked out.
 Note also the games being televised on Fox/Fox Sports 1, ESPN/ESPN 2/ESPN Deportes, and/or Univision/Unimás/TUDN telecasts are not available in the package due to the rights of those games being purchased by the previous television stations prior to the beginning of the season.
+Virtually all of those channels were already included in the packages of the cable and satellite distributors.

 History

 The MLS Direct Kick Package was known as The MLS/ESPN Shootout Package in the early years of MLS.
 The name change occurred prior to the 2005 MLS season.